unsol/design/eth_interface.md

 * `codesize` is capped to a 64 bit integer
 * `calldata` size is capped to 64 bits
-* `balances` are repesented as a 128 bit little endian unsigned integer
+* `balances` are represented as a 128 bit little endian unsigned integer
-* `gasPrice` is repesented as a 64 bit little endian unsigned integer
+* `gasPrice` is represented as a 64 bit little endian unsigned integer
-* `gas`      is repesented as a 64 bit little endian unsigned integer
+* `gas`      is represented as a 64 bit little endian unsigned integer

 # API